Dumfries Guid Nychburris Day (clip)

 - What is a float?

-- What flags are being waved?
+- What flags are waved?

-English: List all the things you see happening and the costumes.
+List all the things you see happening and the costumes.
 What kind of floats can you see?

-History: Find out the history of the festival.
-Why is it so important to Dumfries.
+Find out the origin of the festival.

-English: Write a story entitled "The Would Be Queen" or a story about your role in the event.
+Write a story entitled "The Would Be Queen" or a story about your role in the event.

-Art and Design: Design a float that represents something unique about your community.
+Design a float that represents something unique about your community.

 |Resource Rights Holder||National Library of Scotland|